Credit Union Deductions

 If the withdrawal is not allowed under the preceding criteria, the agency that employs the employee must collect the amount of the distribution directly from the employee.

-The credit union shall notify the employing state agency of whether or not the deducted amounts have been distributed to the employee’s account.
-If the distribution has occurred, the credit union shall also notify the agency on whether the credit union has withdrawn the deducted amounts from the employee’s account.
-These notifications must be done by fax.
+The credit union must notify the employing state agency about whether or not the deducted amounts have been distributed to the employee’s account.
+If the distribution has occurred, the credit union must also notify the agency about whether the credit union has withdrawn the deducted amounts from the employee’s account.
+These notifications must be in writing.